Terminology

 This is a quick and peaceful death which results from a patient taking or being administered a fatal dose of a medication prescribed after their rational and continued request, made in order to relieve their own suffering.

-Voluntary Assisted Dying is also known as Voluntary Euthanasia, Physician Assisted Dying or Medical Aid in Dying.
+VAD is also known as Voluntary Euthanasia, Physician Assisted Dying or Medical Aid in Dying.

 Involuntary Euthanasia